razeware/einstein/readme.md

 ```

 ```
-Fill/Empty: Fill up empty squares at the end of a row
+Fill/Empty: Fill up empty squares at the end of a row with fill (background) or empty (no background)

 {
   "elementClass": "fill",